mainwp/mainwp-child/readme.txt

 * Updated: function execute_snippet() extracted to a separate file

 = 3.1.3 - 4-28-16 =
-* Fixed: Issue with repeating the delete process of the readme.html fie
+* Fixed: Issue with repeating the delete process of the readme.html file
 * Fixed: PHP Warning
 * Fixed: Issue with replacing image source
 * Fixed: Incorrect replacement of the href attribute for image external links